Motion Picture Processing (Developing) of Old Expired Movie Film

 PAYMENT BY CREDIT CARD OR PAYPAL ONLY: ALL PROCESSING IS PAYABLE IN ADVANCE BASED ON THE NON REFUNDABLE MINIMUM PROCESSING CHARGE- Payment for USA customers is only accepted by Visa, MasterCard, American Express or PayPal.
 All types of payments accepted for Canadian customers including e-transfer.
 The amount must be paid before the cycle cut off date.
 If not, then your film enters the next cycle processing date and delays your order.
 After processing if there are images there may be additional charges depending on the options required or chosen.
-The film is usually not returned if there are no images to scan (transfer), if you really want your film returned even with no images you will have to pay for the return shipment of the films.
+The film is not returned if there are no images to scan (transfer), if you really want your film returned even with no images you will have to pay for the return shipment of the films.
 All Bank of Canada exchange rates are indicative rates only, obtained from averages of aggregated price quotes from financial institutions.
 The actual US exchange rate will be determined by your Credit Card Company or PayPal account at the time of payment.
+Your credit card company may charge you an additional conversion fee.
+We do not guarantee the accuracy of any foreign currency information listed on this estimate.
 CURRENT CANADA/USA EXCHANGE RATES

 Please keep in mind that your film may be decades beyond its process before date and our job is to salvage the film in the best possible way.
 The Technicians do their best to get good quality images from these very old films but the results are highly variable depending on age and past stored conditions.
 The quality range may be from good to just barely discernible.

 Kodachrome, Agfachrome, Anscochrome, Fujichrome or similar non-dye incorporated color films — Can only be processed into a black and white negative which is then transferred to a black and white positive.
 There is no color processing option for this film anywhere on earth.